PKHG/guidelab_paint/README.md

 of guides, one type or random.
 Needs too a selection of them, e.g. playing-cards only (clubs, hearts, spades, diamonds)

 So I need help from people knowing to use Pygtk in gimp ... ;-)

+In my newest Version , after a week trial and error, a lot of things became clear: e.g. how to select several items of a list at once ...
+Layout of the UI is and will be changed.